MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-FeatureConfiguration.md

 - Enable: The policy is enabled for actions and notifications.
 This is the default value.
 - Disable: The policy is disabled.
-- TestWithNotifications: Simulation mode where no actions are taken, but notifications **are** sent.
-- TestWithoutNotifications: Simulation mode where no actions are taken, and no notifications are sent.

 ```yaml
 Type: Microsoft.Office.CompliancePolicy.Tasks.PolicyMode